 Raising backyard chickens in Texas is a popular activity, especially after the Covid-19 pandemic that taught us the importance of being self-sufficient.
+Chickens require little maintenance, and they are a great source of food and entertainment when stuck at home.

-Backyard chickens in Texas
+Backyard Chickens in Texas

 Raising backyard chickens in Texas is a great way to bring up a self-sufficient and interconnected community.